 Most of us make an effort to include vegetables at our main meal.
 But how many serves of vegetables do we really eat?
 Picture a room filled with 100 Australians.
 8 of them are consuming the recommended number of serves of vegetables daily.
 Out of the 92 others, 35 get between 3 and 4 serves, but 57 get less than 2 serves daily.

 2. Eat more veggies at lunch

 A lot of popular lunch choices are largely carb and meat based – think spaghetti Bolognese, lasagna, pies, pizza, burgers, and even many takeaway curries and stir fries.
 If you can get more veggies into your lunch as well as dinner, reaching your five daily serves is suddenly much easier.
-Try some of these healthy lunch ideas for inspiration.

 3. Learn to love salads

 If the idea of lettuce leaves, grated carrot and a few slices of tomato sounds less than appealing, shake off the memories of your childhood and take a look at the modern day evolution of salads.